 Misfeasance is sometimes known as misconduct in public office and can involve a wide range of irregularities in procedures, bribery and corruption.

-There may be many reasons why a police officer might abuse their position of authority.
 The Code of Conduct for Police Officers and the Code of Ethics stipulate that police officers have a legal duty to follow procedures and not take advantage of the position they hold.

 A claim for misfeasance can involve many different circumstances – and in some cases, might result in wrongful conviction or a period of false imprisonment.

 Our solicitors are well placed to advise on misfeasance claims and can advise on the specifics of cases involving criminal prosecutions and misfeasance, if necessary.

 There is a six-year time limit to making claims for misfeasance, but Duncan Lewis advises clients to get in touch as soon as possible to prepare a claim and discuss making a formal complaint to the police force involved prior to serving a claim.